How to Catch a Bus Video

 11. Wait until the bus stops before getting up to go out.

 These documents may not be accessible for people using assistive technology.
-Please use this contact form for assistance.How to Catch a Bus (Easy Read) Download pdf If you need help communicating, use our Safe Travel Cards Download pdf
+Please use this contact form if you require assistance.How to Catch a Bus (Easy Read) Download pdf If you need help communicating, use our Safe Travel Cards Download pdf